grafana/loki/docs/sources/get-started/labels/non-indexed-labels.md

 ---
 # What are non-indexed labels

+{{% admonition type="warning" %}}
+Non-indexed labels is an experimental feature and is subject to change in future releases of Grafana Loki.
+{{% /admonition %}}

 One of the powerful features of Loki is parsing logs at query time to extract metadata and build labels out of it.
 However, the parsing of logs at query time comes with a cost which can be significantly high for, as an example, large json blobs or a poorly written query using complex regex patterns.